We all have a story–including God. . . .

 Family–Oriented Corporate Worship

-Worship gatherings serve the huge purposes of rejoicing in our great God, encouraging one another, and being nourished personally.
+We believe that gathering for worship as an entire church family is the foundational weekly event of the church body.
+Corporate worship serves the huge purposes of rejoicing in our great God, encouraging one another, and being nourished personally.
 Because it is for the whole church, we encourage families to have their children present in the Sunday gatherings.
-We also recognize that not every family is on the same schedule with regard to when to include their children in corporate worship, so we offer a nursery for preschool children during the entire worship service and a frequent kids worship option during the sermon (1st through 4th grade).
+However, we also recognize that not every family is on the same schedule with regard to when to include their children in corporate worship.
+Therefore, we provide for flexibility and freedom for each family by offering a nursery for preschool children during the entire worship service and a frequent “kids worship” option during the sermon (Kindergarten through 4th grade).
 (Heb 10:23-25)

 Our music ministry exists to help the church worship God in spirit and truth (John 4:23-24).
-Our two most important priorities are authenticity and substance.
-Instead of getting wrapped up in favorite music styles, we want the focus to be on heart-felt joy in the gospel and serious love for sound doctrine.
-If we apply our unique, musical gifts to these priorities, the entire church family should be able to participate with whole-hearts.
+Our goal is simple: Voices lifted loud in authentic response to the riches of God’s grace and truth.
+Instead of getting wrapped up in favorite music styles, we want the focus to be on Jesus, his gospel, and his Word.
+If we do this with excellence, everyone should be able to appreciate our musical direction and participate with whole-hearts.
 (Eph 5:18-21)

 Expository, Doctrinal, Christ-Centered Preaching